 The Residence Life and Student Accommodation team are available to offer advice and guidance on properties that you will find on the university’s database of private property, and to help you make the right choice when looking for your new home.

 All of the properties on Plymouth Studentpad have been inspected by Residence Life for safety and suitability.Find out more about student housing in Plymouth

 Residence Life: Office

-Residence Life and Student Accommodation Services, Mary Newman Hall, Plymouth University, Drake Circus, Plymouth, Devon PL4 8AA
+Residence Life and Student Accommodation Services, Mary Newman Hall, University of Plymouth, Drake Circus, Plymouth, Devon, PL4 8AA